Bulgaria–Romania relations: History

+During the first half of the 20th century, Romania and Bulgaria had a serious conflict over the Dobruja region.
+This dispute, while now largely forgotten, escalated into all out war in 1913.
+Romania participated in the Second Balkan War against Bulgaria.
+According to the Treaty of Bucharest concluded after the Bulgarian defeat, Bulgaria had to hand over Southern Dobruja region to Romania.
+The territorial dispute between the two countries ended with the Treaty of Craiova in 1940.
+After the treaty, the two countries carried out a population exchange in the affected areas.

+The two countries fought each other in the First World War after Romania's entry in 1916.
+The Bulgarians took part in the campaign against Romania, the capture of Bucharest and the signing of the Treaty of Bucharest.

+During the 20th century, Bulgaria and Romania both fought on the side of Nazi Germany during the Second World War.
+In the cold war, both countries became communist states under the influence of the Soviet Union, but Romania formally left the sphere in 1964.
+The communist regimes of both countries ultimately collapsed in 1989.

-Bulgarian relations with Romania feature regular official visits by the two presidents.
+Bulgarian relations with Romania feature regular official visits by their respective presidents.
 Romanian-Bulgarian relations are developing "very intensively" because of EU accession, since Romania and Bulgaria both joined the European Union in 2007.
-In the first half of the 20th century, Romania and Bulgaria had a serious conflict over the Dobruja region.
-This dispute, while now largely forgotten, escalated into all out war in 1913.
-The territorial dispute between the two countries ended with the Treaty of Craiova.

-During the 20th century, Bulgaria and Romania fought in the side of the German Empire and Nazi Germany during the two world wars.
-Both countries became communist states under the influence of the Soviet Union but Romania formally left the sphere in 1964.
-The communist regimes collapsed in 1989.

 There are close relations between Ruse and Giurgiu which have one of the two bridges on the Danube in the section shared by the two countries, the Danube Bridge.
 The other bridge is the New Europe Bridge located between Vidin and Calafat, its construction was completed in June, 2013.